OAuth (self-hosted)

 - No parallel token table.
 The

-access_tokenreturned at/oauth/tokenis verbatim aggui_user_*key minted byconsole.ggui.aiduring consent. - No translation in the request hot path.
-Every authenticated
+access_tokenreturned at/oauth/tokenis verbatim the bearer key yourAuthAdapteraccepts on/mcp— pasted (or, withggui serve, exchanged from the terminal pair code) during consent. - No translation in the request hot path.
+An authenticated

-/mcprequest looks identical to a CLI request —Authorization: Bearer ggui_user_*. - No refresh dance.
+/mcprequest looks identical to a static-bearer request —Authorization: Bearer <api-key>. - No refresh dance.
 The access token TTL equals the API key TTL.
-Revoke the key in the console → the client’s next request returns
+Revoke the key in your store and the client’s next request returns

-401. Re-auth means re-running the OAuth ceremony, which is one paste. - One audit surface.
-Every connected client shows up as one row in your keys list, labelled with the client’s
+401. Re-auth is one OAuth round trip — one paste from the user. - One audit surface.
+Every connected client appears as a single row in your keys list, labelled with the

 client_namefrom DCR.

-The trade-off: there’s no separate “this token came from OAuth” flag.
-The key works identically whether minted via console UI, the ggui CLI, or the OAuth flow.
-If that distinction matters for your operator policy, plug in your own OAuthStorage + AuthAdapter (see Custom storage below).
+The trade-off: there’s no “this token came from OAuth” flag — the key works identically whether minted by your operator tooling or the OAuth flow.
+If that distinction matters to your operator policy, plug in your own OAuthStorage + AuthAdapter (see Storage seam below).

 Endpoints